 I mean, most P.I.s, the author really tries to get you to like them.
-But you get the feeling Sam Millar doesn't give a crap in Bloodstorm (2008) which introduces Kane -- you either take Kane as he is, or piss off.
+But you get the feeling Sam Millar doesn’t give a flying fuck in the well-received Bloodstorm (2008) which introduces Kane — you either take Kane as he is, or piss off.

-Certainly, he's a far cry from most private eye heroes.
-More than a few gumshoes are walking wounded, and Kane is no exception: he's frequently hungover, he's always scratching his arse (and always seemingly one step from daring the reader to sniff his finger), and he seems to have the moral sense of a dung heap.
-But he's truly damaged goods: a molested child who witnessed his mother's rape and murder.
-And the book itself is a deep, dark wallow in about twenty different kinds of nastiness; a violent noir odyssey of failure -- of justice, of mercy and of nerve.
+Certainly, he’s a far cry from most private eye series heroes.
+More than a few gumshoes are walking wounded, and Kane is no exception: he’s frequently hungover, he’s always scratching his arse (and always seemingly one step from daring the reader to take a whiff), and he seems to have the moral sense of a dung heap.
+He’s truly damaged goods: a molested child who witnessed his mother’s rape and murder, and the book itself is a deep, dark wallow in about twenty different kinds of nastiness; a violent noir odyssey of failure — of justice, of mercy and of nerve.

 Born in Belfast, Ireland, the author has received umerous literary awards including The Brian Moore Award for Short Stories, the Aisling Award for Art and Culture, The Martin Healy Short Story Award, and The Cork Literary Review Writer’s Award.
 According to Millar, he also spent “most of my young life in Long Kesh prison for my political beliefs and spent other time (too long) in American penitentiaries before President Bill Clinton mercifully pardoned me and sent my sorry you-know-what back to Ireland.”

 - “… poor aul’ Karl Kane seems to find himself sinking lower into damnation with each plot turn.”